-Website templates or web templates HTML is essentially pre-designed web pages that can be used by anyone.
-Just add your own web template images and text to the template and save it as your own web page.
+Website templates or web templates HTML are pre-designed web pages that anyone can use.
+Add your web template images and text to the template and save it as your web page.
 Templates are generally built with CSS and HTML code and allow you to set up a professional-grade website without needing to hire a professional web design company or developer.

-CSS and HTML are plain-text code languages that are used for web browsers to render websites and pages.
-The current web standards are CSS3 and HTML5, as updated and maintained by the World Wide Web Consortium (W3C).
+CSS and HTML are plain-text code languages web browsers use to render websites and pages.
+The current web standards are CSS3 and HTML5, updated and maintained by the World Wide Web Consortium (W3C).

-A template can include a number of elements.
-You can add text, CSS3 and jQuery animation, PNG, GIF and JPG images, contact forms, shopping carts, slideshows and a lot more.
-The designs and code do vary significantly based on the vendor, and it is a generally a good thing to see if the template already includes the applications, scripts, and functions needed for your website.
-This makes it easier for you to tweak the template rather than writing up your own code that would likely not work with or fit the web template code.
+A template can include several elements.
+You can add text, CSS3, jQuery animation, PNG, GIF, JPG images, contact forms, shopping carts, slideshows, and more.
+The designs and code vary significantly based on the vendor.
+It is generally good to see if the template includes the applications, scripts, and functions needed for your website.
+It makes it easier for you to tweak the template rather than writing up your code that would likely not work with or fit the web template code.

-Multi-page templates generally come with a home page, contact us page, product detail page, product listing page and/or more, such as showcase pages, e-commerce pages, and blog pages.
+Multi-page templates generally come with a home page, contact us page, product detail pages, product listing pages, and more, such as showcase pages, e-commerce pages, and blog pages.
 You can also download single-page templates as you require.

-By their source, website templates can be classified into those included in a proprietary web builder interface, included in an HTML editing program, or available in individual zip file downloads.
-By their design and configuration, templates can be classified as adaptive, static or responsive.
-By their file extension type, they could be PHP, ASP, HTML or HTM.
-In all cases, however, they are built with HTML and CSS and that is the key since it means that you can tweak them all, irrespective of their classification.
+Their source website templates can be classified into those included in a proprietary web builder interface, had in an HTML editing program, or available in individual zip file downloads.
+Templates classify into adaptive, static, or responsive by their design and configuration.
+Finally, by their file extension type, they could be PHP, ASP, HTML, or HTM.
+However, in all cases, they are built with HTML and CSS, which is crucial since you can tweak them all, irrespective of their classification.

 - Responsive design